Blackwell Island Recreation Site

 Fee-payment stations.
 Payment kiosks and automated fee machines (credit card readers) sit on paved surfaces on the western side of the parking lot, near the boat launch lanes, and on the eastern side, near the picnic pavilion.

 Toilets.
-There is an accessible, restroom facility near the boat launch area with 8 flush toilets, 4 on the women’s side and 4 on the men’s.
-Each restroom has a sink and accessible stall with handrails near the commode.
-In addition, an accessible double vault toilet sits near the picnic pavilion.
+An accessible double vault toilet sits near the picnic pavilion, with a pay box for the recreation site in front of it.
+Additionally, there is an accessible restroom facility near the boat launch area with 8 flush toilets, 4 on the women’s side and 4 on the men’s.
+Each restroom has sinks and an accessible stall with handrails near the commode.

 Drinking water.
 The site has 3 accessible drinking fountains: 1 next to the flush restroom facility on the west end of the site, and 2 along the sidewalk bordering the single-car parking area on the east end of the site.

 Picnic areas.
-The reservable pavilion has room for up to 50 people.
+The reservable pavilion on the east side of the recreation site has room for up to 50 people.
 It covers a concrete pad with 4-6 accessible picnic tables with extended tops to accommodate wheelchair users.
 There are also 4 accessible group grills.

 Boardwalk.
 A ¼-mile-long wooden boardwalk loops from the northwest corner of the parking lot to the northeast corner.
 It passes through wetlands between the Spokane River to the north and the developed site to the south.
-Along the boardwalk are 3 viewing platforms with protective railings, several benches without arms, and 4-5 interpretive panels.
+Along the boardwalk are several interpretive panels and 3 viewing platforms with protective railings and benches with and without arms.

 Native plant garden.
 At the south end of the site, visitors can use packed-gravel pathways to move through a native plant garden.
 These pathways, which form an 1/8-mile loop, may be challenging, depending on the weather or uneven surfaces caused by erosion.
-The garden has several benches without arms.
+The garden has several benches without arms and interpretive signs that may be difficult to read.

 Geographic Coordinates